5 Best Password Managers for Opera in 2024

 (30-day free trial)

-• Test user-friendliness.
+• I tested user-friendliness.
 A password manager should be straightforward and intuitive to use.
 Dashlane is a good example of this.
-When you’re testing options, pay attention to how easy it is to save, auto-fill, and generate passwords, as well as navigate through the various features.
+When testing options, I paid special attention to how easy it is to save, auto-fill, and generate passwords, as well as navigate through the various features.

-• Evaluate pricing and plans.
-Make sure you’re getting the best value for your money.
-Compare the pricing and plans of each brand, and look for plans that offer unlimited password storage, multi-device syncing, password sharing, and secure file storage.
+• I evaluated pricing and plans.
+When making this list, I compared the pricing and plans of each brand, and looked for plans that offer unlimited password storage, multi-device syncing, password sharing, and secure file storage.
+I also looked at what you get with the free version of each password manager.

 Opera Password Manager vs. Third-Party Password Managers